DiarmuidHenry/Project-02/README.md

 ![PvP Flex View](./documents/readme-images/pvp-flex.webp)

 I fixed this by changing the display style to `grid` and organised the elements in this new way.
+I then created the `gridOrFlex` function to decide when to use this layout.
 This meant I could better make use of the horizontal space on the device.
 The example shown is for the PvP game.

 ![PvP Grid View](./documents/readme-images/pvp-grid.webp)